 - a) The auditing agency cannot be financially related to the sponsor.
-For example, the auditing agency is financially related if it is a dependent division of the sponsor, the majority of its stock is owned by the sponsor, etc. - b) The auditing agency cannot be financially related to any one of the suppliers of the measured/priced configuration, e.g., the DBMS supplier, the disk supplier, etc. - 0.1.1.1 The Auditor's opinion regarding the compliance of a Result must be consigned in an Attestation Letter delivered directly to the Test Sponsor.
+For example, the auditing agency is financially related if it is a dependent division of the sponsor, the majority of its stock is owned by the sponsor, etc. - b) The auditing agency cannot be financially related to any one of the suppliers of the measured/Priced Configuration, e.g., the DBMS supplier, the disk supplier, etc. - 10.2.1 The Auditor's opinion regarding the compliance of a Result must be consigned in an Attestation Letter delivered directly to the Test Sponsor.
 To document that a Result has been audited, the Attestation Letter must be included in the Report and made readily available to the public.
-Upon request, and after approval from the Test Sponsor, a detailed audit report may be produced by the Auditor.
+Upon request, and after approval from the Test Sponsor, a detailed audit report may be produced by the Auditor. - 10.2.2 Pre-Publication Board

-0.1.2 Pre-Publication Board

 The term Pre-Publication Board as defined by the TPC Policies consists of one or more individuals that have been chosen by the TPCx-AI Benchmark Subcommittee to certify Results for publication.
 For TPCx-AI Results the Pre-Publication Board consists of 3 members from the TPCx-AI Benchmark Subcommittee.
 Each member serves a period of six months.
 The membership will be rotated through the TPCx-AI Benchmark Subcommittee membership.
 The submission is confidential to the Pre-Publication Board until the Result is published.
-The Pre-Publication Board must complete the review within 10 business days.
-If no issues are raised within the 10 business day period, the Result is considered certified for publication.
+The operating rules of the Pre-Publication board are found in the current revision of the TPC Policies.

-0.1.3 Results Based on Existing TPCx-AI Results
+10.2.3 Results Based on Existing TPCx-AI Results

-A Test Sponsor can demonstrate compliance of a new Result produced without running any performance test by referring to the certification of a Result, if the following conditions are all met:
+A Test Sponsor can demonstrate compliance of a new Result produced without running any Performance Test by referring to the certification of a Result, if the following conditions are all met: